Markmk12/Road-Infrastructure-Resilience/README.md

 - [File Structure](#file-structure)
 - [Contact](#contact)

-## Introduction (Very brief description of the approach.
-A more detailed one will follow in the report)
+## Introduction (Very short description of the approach.
+A more detailed one can be found in the bachelor thesis.)

 The goal of the bachelor thesis is to create a simulation framework for a road network in its basic form and to find life cycle strategies (more precisely, maintenance strategies over time) that are based on a certain level of resilience and their costs.